Innovation Accounting sounds like one of those semi-humorous oxymorons like “accurate rumors,” “the rules of anarchy,”

 Essentially, we want a business case to make each decision on how to allocate resources.

 Unsurprisingly, all these decisions involve money.
 (Remember, people * time = money.)

 - An individual innovation project.

 - An innovation strategy across a portfolio of projects.

 - Innovation capabilities.

 The first is about investing in a project in order to receive an ROI.
 It is about allocating resources to a specific team with a specific idea.
-It is about revenue and profit.
+It is about revenue, profit, and/or impact.

 The second is about systematically investing in a strategic thesis.
 It is not about investing in an individual project, but in a portfolio of projects which the company can choose to scale or not.
 It is about generating options.
 Specifically, innovation options.